prof-rossetti/intro-to-python/notes/apis/mailgun.md

 > NOTE: Sandbox domains are restricted to authorized recipients only.
 So you'll only be able to send emails to yourself and a handful of "beta tester" friends and family until / unless you register your own domain later.

+> NOTE: if you see 403 error when sending email to yourself, try registering your own email address as an "Authorized Recipient", and click the verification email, and try sending again

 ## Configuration